Descent098/power-of-paths/readme.md

 [Cell based encoding](https://schulichignite.com/blog/the-power-of-paths/#cells) is useful for applications where your data is easily structured.
 Lots of game systems ([chess](https://www.chess.com/terms/chess-notation), battleship, [minesweeper](https://rosettacode.org/wiki/Minesweeper_game#Python) etc.), physics calculations & graphs ([Cartesian coordinates](https://en.wikipedia.org/wiki/Cartesian_coordinate_system#Three_dimensions:~:text=of%20a%20number.-,Three%20dimensions,-%5Bedit%5D)), and even spreadsheets ([A1 or R1C1 Notation](https://bettersolutions.com/excel/formulas/cell-references-a1-r1c1-notation.htm#:~:text=To%20refer%20to%20a%20cell,letter%20and%20a%20row%20number.)).

-In our case we have implemented 3 systems to show off how cell-based encoding works:
+In our case we have implemented 3 systems to show off how cell-based encoding works.

 ### Chess